 If you have space, work in the brightest room in your home and let all the natural light in.
-Not only will it help reduce the electricity needed to power desk lamps, but it can be a great mood booster.
+This will help reduce the electricity needed to power desk lamps, and it can be a great mood booster.
 Healthline shares some benefits of natural light.

 Unplug any electricals you’re not using

 This includes anything that’s left on standby, as this still uses up energy.
 Money.co.uk explains hows much energy is used when leaving certain household appliances on standby.

 It's also worth plugging into an energy-saving power strip that controls the energy going to each device.
 For example, it would let you use your computer while cutting the standby power going to your printer.